Connect with others who understand.

 What Is Peripheral Neuropathy?

-Peripheral Neuropathy in RA
+Peripheral Neuropathy With RA

 Some people with peripheral neuropathy find that their symptoms develop quickly and suddenly, while others develop symptoms slowly for several years.
-The particular symptoms you experience may depend on which peripheral nerves have been damaged.
+The symptoms you experience may depend on which peripheral nerves have been damaged.

 Other symptoms of peripheral neuropathy include: